raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 that extracted value would be trended.
 The trended object should be added to the dictionary with a descriptive key, such as the object name.

-Once defined, everything else will be taken care of automatically.
-The object will be called any time the histogram is being processed, similar to processing functions.
+Once defined, the `fill(...)` function will be called automatically any time the histogram is being processed, similar to processing functions.

+For the trended values to be displayed, a `ROOT.TGraph` or `ROOT.TH1` must be defined, and the trended values copied in.
+As a default option, `trendingObject.retrieveHist()` will automatically define a `TGraph` based on the number of entries specified during object construction.
+It can be overridden by defining an object to be stored in `histContainer.hist` before calling the base class `retrieveHist()`.

 For an example, see `processing.detectors.TPC.defineTPCTrendingObjects`.